mwganson/Editor_Assistant/README.md

 Replace all occurrences of the text in the Find Edit with the text in the Replace Edit.
 If Replace Edit is empty, then the occurrences are simply deleted.
 This now (as of v1.11) respects the Match case checkbox state.
 It is incompatible with the Whole word checkbox checked state, and is therefore disabled when that checkbox is checked.
 There is no Undo for this.
 Use with caution!
 ### Goto line
 Enter a line number and press enter to go that line in the current editor.
 Watch the toast area for any messages.
+### Undo button
+Click to undo an operation.
+Undo only works on things done in the dialog.
+There is a maximum number of events that can be undone.
+Currently, this is 100, but is subject to change.
+This is set in the source code as UNDO_QUEUE_MAX_SIZE = 100, at the top of the source file.
+This is to prevent potential out of memory errors.
+The queue is based on the current editor.
+As you switch editors (via the editor list) the Undo button label will change, and will sometimes become disabled if there are no undo events in the queue for that editor.
 ### Indent
 Moves the selected text in the current editor to the right by 4 spaces.
 ### Unindent